TanaySontakke/customer-churn-prediction/README.md

 # Telco Customer Churn Prediction

-This project applies machine learning techniques to predict whether a customer will churn (leave the service) based on customer demographics and service usage data.
+This project applies machine learning techniques to predict whether a customer will churn (leave the service) based on customer demographics, service usage and billing data.

 ## 📊 Overview